key4hep/key4hep-tutorials/gaudi_alg_kinfit/README.md

 :::
 ::::

+### Input data

 For some of the steps it will be useful to have some input files with more statistics.
-Since running full simulation and reconstruction takes a considerable amount of time for these, we have prepared this files.
+Since running full simulation and reconstruction takes a considerable amount of time for these, we have prepared these files in advance.
 We will describe the contents of these input files in more detail a bit furher below.
 To easily refer to these resources we will also assume that the `RESOURCE_DIR` environment variable points to these input files

 ::::{tab-set}